Siddanagowda/PyTorch/README.md

 1. Start with **PyTorch Fundamentals** to build a strong foundation.
 2. Move on to **PyTorch Workflow** to understand the end-to-end process.
-3. Finally, dive into **PyTorch Classification** to apply your knowledge to a specific task.
+3. Explore **PyTorch Classification** to apply your knowledge to a specific task.
+4. Dive into **PyTorch Computer Vision** for image-based tasks.

 ---